Dionysios Solomos: Acceptance of his work

 Since the beginning, Solomos was in the center of the literary circles of Zakynthos.
 After the Hymn to Liberty's publication, his fame spread throughout the Greek state.
 On the Ionian Islands and in Athens, the poet was known only by his published poems: the Hymn to Liberty, the abstract from Maria's prayer, Lampros, the Ode to the Nun and his poems written in his youth, many of them which were spread by word of mouth and many of them were set to music.
 This means that his contemporaries' opinion was formed by these works and it was thanks to these works that Solomos gained the fame that lasted until his death.
 The most important representatives of the First Athenian School admired Solomos' works even though they expressed their objections about the language used by the poet.
-In 1827, Iakovos Rizos Neroulos wrote in the Cours de la literature grecque moderne: "Dionysios Solomos' poems... have the value of a strong and fascinating inspiration, a fantasy full of courage and fertility".
+In 1827, Iakovos Rizos Neroulos wrote in the Cours de la littérature grecque moderne: "Dionysios Solomos' poems... have the value of a strong and fascinating inspiration, a fantasy full of courage and fertility".
 Alexandros Soutsos in the poem Letter to King Otto described Solomos (and Andreas Kalvos) as a great maker of odes who, however, neglected the beauties of the language and presented rich ideas poorly clad.
-Alexandros Rizos Ragkavis in Esquisses de la literature grecque moderne wrote: his spirit makes him one of Greece's greatest glories...
+Alexandros Rizos Ragkavis in Esquisses de la littérature grecque moderne wrote: his spirit makes him one of Greece's greatest glories...
 Solomos shone like the most beautiful gem of Greece's poetical crown.
 Even before his death, Solomos' poetical work was identified with the fatherland's concept; in 1849, the newspaper Aion wrote: "the poetry of Solomos is not the poetry of a single person but the poetry of a whole nation".
 Similar judgements were expressed even after the poet's death.
 The magazine Pandora wrote: "one of the finest poets of Greece and of Europe, the author of the dithyramb to Liberty, Dionysios Solomos from Zakynthos died at a thriving age".
 The funeral orations of Solomos' students were of course more essential and referred to the poet's unpublished works, many of which they had heard their teacher reciting.
 Ioulios Typaldos described Solomos as the "first and greatest founder of a new type of literature" and Iakovos Polylas in Solomos' poems "Prolegomena" in 1859 refers to him as "the national poet".